Aditya-Pani/Internshala-Data-Science-SQL-Project/README.md

 ## 📌 Note

 This project was created as part of a data science course to demonstrate SQL-based analytics on sports datasets.
-The data used is publicly available and purely for educational purposes.

 ---